 What You Can Do!

-We Have Advanced Treatment Tools to Help You
+We Have Home Treatment Tools to Help You With Your Tennis Leg!

-Some conservative treatment methods recommended include:
+Some conservative treatment examples include:

-- Avoid Activities that Caused Your Injury - While resting your injury it's also important to avoid all activities that may have caused your tissue damage (especially any repetitive movement).
+- Avoid Activities that Caused Your Injury - While resting your leg it's also important to avoid all activities that may have caused your calf muscle damage (especially any strenuous or repetitive movement).
 Continuing on with regular activities will not only make your injury worse.

 Step 1 - Reduce Pain & Swelling with a Cold Compress or Ice Pack